 First, we’ve Sawgrass SG500, an original sublimation printer with the highest quality SubliJet Ink.
+It’s inexpensive and provides a denser volume of printing.
 In its competition, there is Epson WorkForce Pro WF-7820 that’s energy-saving, gives high-resolution printing, and is least likely to malfunction for years to come.
-While Epson SureColor F150 can furnish your small fabric printing shops, Sawgrass SG1000 meets your need for carrying sublimation on a large scale – even providing options for DTG printing.
+While Epson SureColor F170 can furnish your small fabric printing shops, Sawgrass SG1000 meets your need for carrying sublimation on a large scale – even providing options for DTG printing.

 1. Sawgrass SG500 Sublimation Printer – Best Start-Up Sublimation Printer

 Backed with upgraded ink technology and usage, SG500 easily ranks up as the most advanced sublimation printer–giving vibrant colors at fast speed, and comparatively lesser energy consumption.
 With a single roll bar and LED-back-lit, it’s significantly improvised from its predecessor, SG400, that we previously owned.
 We print out 80-90 shirts as rough estimates monthly; let aside the mugs and pillows.

 - Designing software: With its online creative design and color management software, we create designs for FREE!
 It similarly works like the Cricut design space except with more designs, a wide range of colors, and, of course, comprehendible features.

 - Resolution: Professionalism in the printouts is backed by its 4880×1200 dpi resolution.
 As we tested it, we were also intrigues by how it enhances each color separately and keeps the pixel clear in a closer look.